gabrielpantoja-cl/degux.cl/README.md

   // Insert data into the database try {
     await sql`
-      INSERT INTO invoices (customer_id, amount, status, date) VALUES (${customerId}, ${amountInCents}, ${status}, ${date})
+      INSERT INTO referenciales (customer_id, amount, status, date) VALUES (${customerId}, ${amountInCents}, ${status}, ${date})
     `;
   } catch (error) {
     // If a database error occurs, return a more specific error. return {
-      message: 'Database Error: Failed to Create Invoice.', };
+      message: 'Database Error: Failed to Create Referencial.', };
   }

-  // Revalidate the cache for the invoices page and redirect the user. revalidatePath('/dashboard/invoices');
+  // Revalidate the cache for the referenciales page and redirect the user. revalidatePath('/dashboard/referenciales');
-  redirect('/dashboard/invoices');
+  redirect('/dashboard/referenciales');
 }
 ```